Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \vsp\vsp

 In this case, we will prove that the approximation scheme by conjugates developed in \S \ref{section-soul} applies.
 More precisely, starting from the dynamical realization of $\preceq$, we will induce a new left-order using a comparison point that is outside but very close to $I_G$.
-The main issue here is to ensure that this procedure can be made in such a way that the order restricted to $G$ remains untouched (compare Theorem \ref{final}).
-Along the proof, it will actually arise that the action is somewhat similar to the one described in Example \ref{ejemplo de plante}.
+The main issue here is to ensure that this procedure can be performed in such a way that the order restricted to $G$ remains untouched (compare Theorem \ref{final}).
+In the proof, it will become clear that the action is somewhat similar to the one described in Example \ref{ejemplo de plante}.

 For each nontrivial element $g \in \widetilde{\Gamma}^{i-1}$, let us denote by $I_g$ the connected component of the complement of its set of fixed points that contains the origin.
+Similarly, denote by $I_G$ the connected component of the complement of the set of fixed points of $G$ that contains the origin.
 It follows from Lemma \ref{lem:the action is cofinal} that the union of all the $I_g$'s is the whole real line.

 \vsp

 \begin{lem} {\em For each $f\in \Gamma$ and $g\in \widetilde{\Gamma}^{i-1}$, one of the following possibilities occurs:

 \vsp